cuspime/Projects/README.md

 This is a repo for some projects I've worked on for the past few weeks while learning ML.
 Mostly a compendium of some functions and ideas used in Python, Pandas, Seaborn, Scikit and so on.

+To make sure the interactivity on some of the plots within these notebooks do work, run the hyperlink of the Git source on [nbviewer: https://nbviewer.jupyter.org/](https://nbviewer.jupyter.org/)

 For any questions you can contact me on [Linkedin](https://www.linkedin.com/in/leocuspinera/) or send me a line to [my email](mailto:leocuspinera@gmail.com).